 - Estimating the project costs

-The revenue generated from the project is usually alot less certain than the capital cost of the plant.
+The revenue generated from the project usually comes with significantly less certainty than the capital cost of the project does.
 For that reason, feasibility studies usually evaluate several different scenarios, for example high-medium-low or optimistic/pessimistic scenarios.
 If there is an underlying commodity price, like the price of crude oil, a discount from the current price is usually applied to account for potential price volatility.
 Risk analysis is an important component of this step, since there are usually many risk events that could impact the project’s revenue stream. - Estimating operations and maintenance costs

 The feasibility study considers all of the capital inflows and outflows accounting for the time value of money.
 Metrics such as the Net Present Value (NPV), Internal Rate of Return (IRR), and payback period are calculated to give the decision makers the necessary information to approve or cancel the project.

-The first thing the decision makers usually look at are the three main capital budgeting figures:
+The first thing the decision makers usually look at are the figures produced by the three main capital budgeting methods:

 - Net Present Value

-The current value, in today’s currency, of the full stream of cash flows (positive and negative) assuming a discount rate that takes into account the time value of money and the organization’s opportunity cost. - Internal Rate of Return
+The current value, in today’s currency, of the full lifetime cash flow stream (inflow and outflow) assuming a discount rate that takes into account the time value of money and the organization’s opportunity cost. - Internal Rate of Return

 The percentage return generated by the project, which is comparable to a stock market return. - Payback Period